 The Tank Museum opens a new exhibition every April which requires considerable work, not only from our own staff, but also contractors and agencies.

 Each exhibition requires designs and development from the Exhibitions Team, extensive graphic and film development, and research from the Archive and Library Team on photographs and artefacts.
 This is in addition to lots of leg work from the Maintenance and Workshop Teams, including painting the walls and floor, vehicle moves, and construction.

 Additional display screens, exhibition cases, mannequins, and interactives have to be purchased in order to best display our collection and engage visitors.

 Exhibitions also sometimes require the loan or purchase of additional vehicles into the collection.
-For example, for the upcoming WW2 War Stories exhibition, the Museum purchased a Beaverette to represent the state of the British Army at the beginning of the war.
+For example, for the recent WW2: War Stories exhibition, the Museum purchased a Beaverette to represent the state of the British Army at the beginning of the war.

 Apprentices and Interns